Operational quantum theory without predefined time: Results

 Our proposal therefore is to abandon the \textit{a priori} distinction between systems of type $1$ and type $2$ and regard all systems as equivalent.
-To give a further rationale for this, consider an arbitrary fragment of a circuit.
-If that fragment has a suitable form, it may be equivalent to a standard operation where all input wires are in the past of all output wires.
-In such a case, we are allowed to group all input wires and regard them as one big wire of a larger dimension, and similarly for the output wires.
-It is desirable, however, that we can do the same for any set of nearby wires on the boundary of any circuit fragment.
-But for a fragment of an arbitrary form, the boundary may consist of alternating input and output wires, so by grouping them together, we would obtain a wire that transmits information in both directions, not a single one.
-In fact, if one conceives an extension of the discrete circuit framework to continuous space-time regions (see discussion below), where every region contains the continuous limit of a circuit fragment and the wires correspond to local areas of the boundary hypersurface, one sees that a wire necessarily transmits information in both directions in the general case.
-If we imagine a region whose boundary contains time-like parts, any local area of the boundary hypersurface that is not space-like would be pierced by both input and output wires.
-Even if we take the limit of an infinitesimal area on the boundary, which tends to a point, if the neighborhood of the point is not space-like, there exist future-oriented time-like lines that go both into the region and out of it, i.e., information can flow into and out of the region at that point.
-This shows that if we think of a wire as a discrete version of the idea of a local area of contact between two regions, it need not be associated with any particular directionality.
+A further rationale for this comes from conceiving the quantum field theory limit of the framework.
+Within a given precision, we could think that the dynamics of the quantum fields in space-time is approximated by a discrete unitary circuit on a lattice.
+A given region of space-time would cut out a fragment of the circuit and its boundary would be pierced by many input and output wires whose distribution depends on the shape of the region.
+If the region has a suitable shape, such as a lens enclosed by two space-like hypersurfaces, the fragment can be equivalent to a standard operation where all input wires are in the past of all output wires.
+In such a case, we are allowed to group all input wires and regard them as a single wire of a larger dimension associated with the input hypersurface, and similarly for the output wires.
+The division into fundamental discrete wires would disappear in the continuum limit, suggesting that a wire is to be associated with a local area on the boundary hypersurface.
+However, if the boundary contains time-like parts, the `wire' corresponding to a time-like area (composed of many input and output wires in the discrete approximation) would generally transmit information in both directions, since information can flow both into and out of the region through such an area.
+This shows that if we think of a wire as a local area of contact between two regions, it need not be associated with any particular directionality.